 Think of a sitemap as a table of contents for Google.
 When you publish something new, it tells the engine the content is ready for indexing.

 It also helps when you update old posts by informing search bots of changes.
 This has potential to help that older content receive new life in search results.

 10. Don’t Request to Index Worthless Pages

-I wanted to make sure I mentioned this after I mentioned sitemaps because these two tips are somewhat related.
+I wanted to make sure I mentioned this after I pointed out sitemaps because these two tips are somewhat related.
 In many plugins, you can choose which pages are or are not included in the sitemap.
-For example, you want your blog posts indexed, however it might not be so important to index a “Thanks for Contacting Me!” page that is created when you submit a message via your contact form.
-If the page has content and value to a searcher – include it.
-If it does not – do not include it.